-METHOD 1
+Method 1

-3.2.2.
+- 3.2.3.
 The PCT's Government Target (Equality) scenario was used to identify the highest forecast future cycle commuting flows within the plan area.
-The government target is to

-3.2.3.
+The government target is to double the number of cycling stages made per year over the period between 2013 and 2025.
+The PCT models how the number of commuting cycling trips might increase across England, based on the length and hilliness of commuting journeys recorded in the 2011 census.
+The growth in cycling is evenly distributed by age group, by gender, and other socio-demographic factors.
+This method identified a series of radial routes from neighbourhoods on Portsea Island into the city centre as having the highest forecast future cycle flows. - 3.2.4.
 This method has a number of limitations.
 As it is based on 2011 census travel to work data, it does not consider trips for any other purposes, such as to education or shops.
-Additionally, trips to development which has taken place since 2011 or future development will not be included.
-Lastly, two-stage trips, such as to rail stations, will not be included.
+Additionally, trips to developments which have been completed since 2011, or future development, will not be included.
+Lastly, two-stage trips, such as to rail stations, will not be included. - 3.2.5.
+Further scenarios were released since the completion of the origin-destination analysis for Portsmouth.
+They include: - a Government Target (Near Market) scenario, which models the increase occurring as a function of trip distance and hilliness, plus a number of socio-demographic and geographical characteristics (including age, gender, ethnicity, car ownership, income deprivation); and - Scenarios based on pupils' travel to schools, based on the 2011 National School Census.

-METHOD 2
+Method 2

-3.2.4.
+3.2.6.
 Origins and destinations were connected to each other with straight 'desire lines' to identify key trends in demand.
 A 5km threshold was applied to the desire lines to focus on short-distance utility trips.
 Origins were connected to all the destinations listed in Table 2.2 within 5km.
-The exceptions were district centres or other major retail area (retail parks and supermarkets), where each origin was only connected to the nearest example of that destination category.
+The exceptions were district centres or other major retail areas (retail parks and supermarkets), where each origin was only connected to the nearest example of that destination category.

-METHOD 3
+Method 3

-3.2.5.
+3.2.7.
 Having identified a series of corridors using the two methods above, the final approach considered a coherent strategic network for the full plan area.
 This process ensured that connections to key destinations were provided from each residential neighbourhood.